 Don’t try to be someone else.

 There is no dearth of retail investors whose risk tolerance automatically goes up when the markets are hitting new highs every day.
+Greed sets in.
 These investors never looked beyond bank fixed deposits/PPF/EPF in their lives.
-Suddenly, they think you can’t go wrong with equities.
-We all know the result for such investors.
+Suddenly, they think they can’t go wrong with stocks.
+We all know how it ends for such investors.
 When they lose money, fear replaces greed.
 They panic and exit taking huge losses.
 Such investors either never come back or come back when the markets are again hitting new highs for the cycle to repeat.

 The best portfolio for you is the one that lets you sleep peacefully at night.